+KRIs

+Description

-KRIs Description Unexpected Credit Loss owning to Reinsurer failure AESA faces a risk of material losses if its main reinsurers fail or are unable to pay their contractual share of claims payable.
-AESA's assessment of 'Unexpected Credit Loss owing to Reinsurer Failure' is 'Low'.
+Unexpected Credit Loss owning to Reinsurer AESA faces a risk of material losses if its main reinsurers fail or are unable to pay their contractual share of claims payable.

+AIG Europe SA Solvency & Financial Condition Report 42 AESA's assessment of 'Unexpected Credit Loss owing to Reinsurer Failure' is 'Low'.
 Record capital levels of Reinsurers and strong underwriting profits up to this point have led to increasing equity being held in the market, thus reducing the risk of reinsurer failure.

-Unexpected Credit Loss (all parties AESA faces a risk of material losses and cash flow issues if other internal (intra-group) or third counterparties including group)

-AESA faces a risk of material losses and cash flow issues if other internal (intra-group) or third party obligors are unable to pay amounts due and default in their commitments.
+Unexpected Credit Loss (all parties counterparties including group) AESA faces a risk of material losses and cash flow issues if other internal (intra-group) or third party obligors are unable to pay amounts due and default in their commitments.

-There are no material changes to the measures used to assess Credit Risk during the year 2020.
+There are no material changes to the measures used to assess Credit Risk during the year 2021.